This Bird Has Flown (Justified): Critical reviews

 Mandl Blerly of Entertainment Weekly wrote, "What's fun about this episode — besides Raylan's ultimate showdown with Randall and Lindsey when he found them — is how it ended.
 We thought we knew exactly what was going to happen to Ellen May after Colton got the call from Ava to kill her instead of taking her to the bus station."
 Joe Reid of Vulture gave the episode a 4 star rating out of 5 and wrote, "'This Bird Has Flown' had that same multiplicity of tones, with the gravity of the Ellen May stuff, and even Raylan's semisweet sadness over Lindsey's betrayal, undercut by the essential silliness of the fact that in the end, Randall and Lindsey's crime spree was all about chickens.
 The drawback, unfortunately, was that I was having a real hard time buying Randall from one scene to the next.
 Robert Baker's not a bad actor, but his shifts from 'badass' to 'chicken-eyed dreamer' and back again felt more like inconsistency than elasticity."

 Dan Forcella of TV Fanatic gave the episode a 4 star rating out of 5 and wrote, "Never has Justified ran at a pace this fast.
 After 'This Bird Has Flown' we are only five episodes into season four, but it feels more like an entire year's worth of story has already passed."
-Jack McKinney of Paste gave the episode a 8.7 out of 10 rating and wrote, "Not only does this episode wrap up the Badlands-esque Randall and Lindsay plotline, it makes an important statement about the nature of this season.
+Jack McKinney of Paste gave the episode an 8.7 out of 10 rating and wrote, "Not only does this episode wrap up the Badlands-esque Randall and Lindsay plotline, it makes an important statement about the nature of this season.
 Unlike past years, this season is going to be more multi-episodic in nature, with shorter, smaller plots that wrap up in a few episodes rather than one giant season-long arc.
 So far, this new tack is paying dividends."